Mission Reds: History in San Francisco

 San Francisco's second baseball team during this time frame, the Mission Reds, were rivals to the well-established San Francisco Seals.
 Fans rarely referred to the team by its full name "Mission Reds", preferring instead "the Missions".
 More often than not, the PCL standings in newspapers listed the team as the "Missions" or "Mission".
 The terms "Reds" and "Missions" were used synonymously in game reports.

 Like its short-lived predecessor, the Mission Reds were supposed to represent San Francisco's Mission District.
 From 1926 to 1930, the team played home games at Recreation Park, also home to the Seals.
 When the Seals moved to their own ballpark, Seals Stadium (at 16th and Potrero Streets), in 1931, the Missions followed suit.

 The Mission Reds were unable to establish a fan base during their 12-year stay in San Francisco, nor was the team able to replace the Oakland Oaks as the Seals' main rival.
 For most Bay Area baseball fans, the Missions were only of interest when the Seals and Oaks were on the road and the Missions were playing a compelling team.

 The Missions finished first in the Pacific Coast League just once, in 1929; they lost the post-season series to the Hollywood Stars.
 The team had a 1,088-1,117 (.480) overall record.
 In 1935, Reds manager Gabby Street was suspended from the Pacific Coast League indefinitely for assaulting an umpire.

-In 1938, two years after the original iteration of the Hollywood Stars moved to San Diego, owner Fleischaker, facing mounting losses on the field and at the gate, moved the Mission Reds back to Los Angeles, and reclaimed the Stars name for the former Mission Reds.
+In 1938, two years after the original iteration of the Hollywood Stars moved to San Diego, owner Fleishhacker, facing mounting losses on the field and at the gate, moved the Mission Reds back to Los Angeles, and reclaimed the Stars name for the former Mission Reds.